Corporate and Social Events

 The inn is located just off Goshen’s main green, which is appealingly surrounded by its historic churches and a dramatic monument atop a mass grave of those lost in the nearby Battle of Minisink during the Revolutionary War.
 Its restaurant offers a combination of traditional American and European-inspired offerings that were highly agreeable to our unnannouced party of four on a recent meal, well beyond anything possible at most chain hotels.

 Owned and run by Faith Ferguson, herself a corporate and social event planner, the inn can accommodate up to 100 people for galas and formal events or can be set up in rounds or theater style in a light and airy meeting room, The adjacent terrace can be closed off in glass in the winter.
 The inn has high-speed wifi throughout and a 65” flat screen monitor with HDMI cable and a microphone and PA system available to rent.

 In its dining rooms, it can host small meetings for 10-12 or larger gatherings of up to 50.
 The Atrium room accommodates up to 100 for celebrations, galas, and other formal events.
 Click here for more details.

-A 31-room high-end boutique hotel is opening shortly just a short walk down the road, and there are a Fairfield Inn, Residence Inn, Marriott by Courtyard, and Holiday Inn all within a short drive, to meet the lodging needs of larger groups.
+The 31-room high-end Orange Inn boutique hotel has opened shortly just a short walk down the road, and there are a Fairfield Inn, Residence Inn, Marriott by Courtyard, and Holiday Inn all within a short drive to meet the lodging needs of larger groups.

 Inhabited for thousands of years by Native Americans, Goshen has a long history of European settlement dating back to the 1600s, with its residents active in the French-American, Revolutionary, Civil Wars, and beyond.
 While the Wikipedia entry includes multiple intriguing stories, Goshen is most notable for its history in horse and harness racing, making it an ideal destination with anyone passionate about the sport.